 - LL.B; LL.M (Hons)

 Hugh was an Associate Judge of the High Court of New Zealand (1989-93) and a Judge of the High Court in Auckland (1995-2010).
 Hugh has strong connections with tertiary institutions and was heavily involved with the Massey University Council for 20 yrs, 7 of these as Chancellor (1990-1997).
 He was also a Palmerston North City Councillor from 1983-89.
 Hugh was Knighted in 2010 and is now retired from the High Court.
-He is presently the President of the Electoral Commission.
+He is presently the President of the Electoral Commission and Chief Justice of the Cook Islands.

 - Bachelor of Media and Creative Technologies